Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 14

 Miguel Sano is the first Twins player with 20 homers before the All-Star break since Justin Morneau had 21 at the break in 2009.
-Overall, Sano joins a pretty snazzy list, including Harmon Killebrew (six times), Morneau (three times), Bob Allison (three times), Jim Lemon, Kent Hrbek and Larry Hisle. -- Sarah Langs, ESPN Stats & Information
+Overall, Sano joins a pretty snazzy list, including Harmon Killebrew (six times), Morneau (three), Bob Allison (three), Jim Lemon, Kent Hrbek and Larry Hisle. -- Sarah Langs, ESPN Stats & Information

 17. Kansas City Royals